Jenifer (singer): Biography

+Personal life

 In 2002, Jenifer met French musician and songwriter, Maxim Nucci in studio when she was working on her debut album, and they started dating soon after.
 On 5 December 2003, she gave birth to their son, Aaron at only 21.
 However, they called it quits in February 2008 after almost six years of dating.

 In July 2013, Jenifer started dating French actor Thierry Neuvic.
 After months of speculations, Jenifer announced in April 2014 that she is 5 months pregnant with her second child.
 She gave birth to their son, Joseph, on 13 August 2014.
 In January 2016, it was publicly revealed that Jenifer and Neuvic were no longer together.

 She began dating Corsican businessman Ambroise Fieschi in April 2016, and the two were married on 21 August 2019 in Serra-di-Ferro, Corsica.
+Her third son, Juvanni, was born on May 8, 2021.